nikitaChandler01/GenDiff/README.md

    ```
    make install
    ```
-  3. Utile compares JSON and YAML files.
+  3. Util compares JSON and YAML files.
 To compare, put them in ``__fixtures__``.
 After that you can use absolute path, relative path or only its filename!

-  4. Also utils supports three formatters (stylish is default).
+  4. Also util supports three formatters:
+     + stylish (is default)
+     + plain
+     + json

   You can see how it works bellow:

 __You can compare 2 JSON files:__
    ```